 If your current driving licence is lost, stolen, damaged or defaced, you should apply to one of the NDLS centres for a replacement.
 The replacement licence is a duplicate or exact copy of your original driving licence.
 You can find out how to replace your current driving licence in our document on replacing a lost or stolen Irish driving licence.

 If your lost or stolen driving licence has already expired and is no longer valid, you can only apply for a new driving licence.
 See 'How to apply' below.

 Since 1 January 2013, the cost of driving licences is as follows:

 *Five-year bus and/or truck driving licence since 19 January 2013.

 Motorists over the age of 70 can get their driving licence renewed for free.

 Exchanging a driving licence to show a new name or address is free, but to add a new category is €35.

-Your completed application form should be returned to your local Motor Taxation Office and must include the following:
+Your completed application form must include the following:

 The Road Safety Authority provides information on driving licences.

 The rules of the road are available at rotr.ie.